October 19, 2025

 Stay up to date by following us on @SaFeMMAI.

-For any inquiries, feel free to reach out to us via email at: safemm.ai.workshop@gmail.com. or You may also contact the organizers directly: Carlos Hinojosa, and Yinpeng Dong.
+For any inquiries, feel free to reach out to us via email at: safemm.ai.workshop@gmail.com. or You may also contact the organizers directly: Carlos Hinojosa.